UltraEngine/Benchmarks/README.md

 Performance benchmarks comparing Ultra Engine, Leadwerks, and Unity.

+## Diagnostic Tools

+[FRAPS](https://www.fraps.com) can be used to measure the framerate.
+Some FPS counter overlays will reduce performance significantly enough to alter your readings, by a lot.

+[TechPowerUp GPU-Z](https://www.techpowerup.com/download/gpu-z/) can be used to measure GPU utilization.
+Window task manager does not provide a correct measure of this metric.

 ## Results

 All measurements were recorded using a PC with a quad-core Intel Core i7-7700K CPU @4.20 GHz and an Nvidia GeForce 1080 GTX GPU with driver 471.41 installed, on Windows 10.